qdelpeche/dotnetcore-web-api/README.md

 # .NET Core Web API

 This API provides secure endpoints that are verified against Entra ID in Azure.
 The endpoints are protected or require a specific scope.
-This code works perfectly with the free tier of Entra ID but does not support authorization against an API endpoint.
+This code works perfectly with the free tier of Entra ID.

 ## Setup